How to Prevent Pregnancy After Unprotected Sex: What You Need to Know in the Philippines

 - Stay calm and act quickly.
 The sooner you use emergency contraception, the higher the effectiveness.
 (World Health Organization)

-- Access emergency contraception.
+- Access emergency contraception | ECPs.
 Visit a trusted clinic, hospital, or pharmacy.
-Some online providers in Metro Manila or Luzon may offer same-day delivery for ECPs (check credentials carefully).
-(PlanB Philippines)
+Some online providers in Metro Manila or Luzon offer same-day delivery for ECPs.
+(Plan B Philippines)

 - Take a pregnancy test if your period is late.

-- Use condoms or barrier methods in future encounters to reduce both pregnancy risk and risk of sexually transmitted infections (STIs).
+- Use condoms or barrier in future encounters to reduce both pregnancy risk and risk of sexually transmitted infections (STIs).

 Barriers & Realities in the Philippines

-- Many Filipinos are unaware of emergency contraception: a recent study cited that only 1 in 4 Filipino women know what emergency contraception is.
-(BusinessWorld Online)
+- Many Filipinos are unaware of emergency contraception.
+A recent study cited that only 1 in 4 Filipino women know what it is.
+(Business World Online)

 - Legal, cultural, and religious beliefs can pose stigma, shame, or hesitation when seeking contraception services.
-(PlanB Philippines)
+(Plan B Philippines)

 Tips for Choosing & Maximizing Effectiveness